AVSGuillaume/Samples-Pack-1/index.md

 ## Welcome to Samples-Pack Pages

-You can use the Samples-Pack to avoid to start a new project with a white page or preview new content and features for your experimentations.
+You can use the Samples-Pack to avoid to start a new project with a white page or preview new content and feature for your experimentations.

 The Samples-Pack is about 30 SCANeR configurations ready to run experimentations showing some of the best practices.
 The key point is that the Samples-Pack help you to avoid to start a new project with a white page.